ultrasaurus/test-first-teaching/directory_index/READ_ME.txt

 What to do:
-Write a spec that tests whether index.rb contains a numbered list of all text files in this folder, excluding this READ_ME.txt file and the index file itself.
+Write a spec that tests whether index.txt contains a numbered list of all text files in this folder, excluding this READ_ME.txt file and the index.txt file itself.

 Write some code to make your spec pass in a separate file.